-LUNGevity is proud to be guided and inspired by our Health Equity Council, made up of leaders from a variety of lived experiences, racial/ethnic identities, gender identities, geographies, organizational settings, areas of professional expertise, and career stages.
+LUNGevity is proud to be guided and inspired by our Community Engagement Advisory Council, made up of leaders from a variety of lived experiences, racial/ethnic identities, gender identities, geographies, organizational settings, areas of professional expertise, and career stages.
 Together, we are committed to ensuring that all people diagnosed with lung cancer have the same opportunities for best-case outcomes and access to trusted resources, irrespective of their geographic location, socioeconomic status, race, ethnicity, age, or marginalization in society.

-Members of the Health Equity Council will meet annually to optimize the impact of the Foundation’s national community-network strategy focused on health literacy, lung cancer screening, biomarker testing, and inclusion in clinical trials.
+Members of the Community Engagement Advisory Council meet annually to optimize the impact of the Foundation’s national community-network strategy focused on health literacy, lung cancer screening, biomarker testing, and inclusion in clinical trials.

 LeeAnn Bailey, MBBS, PhD, MS